dkareh/cpp-chess/README.md

 ## Getting Started

-Download the project by, for instance, cloning the repository using Git:
+Download the project by, for instance, cloning the repository with Git:

 ```shell
 git clone https://github.com/dkareh/cpp-chess.git